The breakdown of JK Rowling and the Harry Potter cast’s relationship

 The Cass Report – 2024

-Rowling claimed she was further vindicated in her crusade for women’s rights by the Cass Report, which was released just yesterday (April 10).
+Rowling claimed she was further vindicated in her crusade for women’s rights by the Cass Report, which was released On Wednesday (10 April), Rowling praised the newly-released Cass Report, which examines children’s gender services.

-The report examines children’s gender services, which have experienced a recent surge in demand, and concludes that young people have been caught up in a “stormy social discourse”.

 Making suggestions for improvements, the report claims there is “remarkably weak evidence” for giving children and young people gender-affirming care such as puberty blockers.